hoodaddeveloper/My-Registration-Form/README.md

 # My-Registration-Form
-My own full Registration From using HTML/CSS and JavaScript.
+My own full registration form with HTML/CSS and JavaScript.
 It uses some JavaScript methods and checks if I type all data correctly.